|Region:||New England (CT, RI, MA, VT, NH, ME)|

 |Age Levels:||5-10, 11-13, and 14-17|

 |SCBWI Profile:||Member Profile|

 Matt has also had several adult poems published in various independent collections around the country including the Donald Hall tribute anthology, Except for Love (Encircle, 2019), and in 2012 his poem, “Apple-Stealing,” was nominated for a Pushcart Prize.
-He was most recently the recipient of the 2019 MacGregor Poetry Prize, coordinated by the Robert Frost Farm board of trustees and Derry (NH) Public Library.
+In 2019 he was the recipient of the MacGregor Poetry Prize, coordinated by the Robert Frost Farm board of trustees and Derry (NH) Public Library.

 For middle-grade students, creativity and the basics of poetry go hand-in-hand as I explain how to use language to convey thoughts, images, and emotions.
 Many of the poetic devices, techniques, and skills one learns through poetry (e.g., perspective, point of view, understanding ones subject) can be applied to other areas of writing, so rhyme and poetic form may or may not enter the discussion.

 All presentations are conducted with Common Core in mind and can be used specifically for Anchor Standards for Literature 1, 2, 4, 5, and 6, and Anchor Standards for Writing 1, 3, and 5, depending on the particular age group and presentation.

 I have also given presentations to adults on writing poetry and, specifically, free verse poetry.
 I welcome the opportunity to chat with you!